Global Site Navigation (use tab and down arrow)

 Master of Forestry

-Throughout the program, you will study forestry at an advanced level through approved course work and by completing and presenting a major research project on a topic you and your supervisors choose.
-You will have the opportunity to study in a number of areas that are important to the forestry industry including forest management, forest fire and insect management, climate change, wildlife conservation, and innovative wood products.
-Coursework may be configured to allow you to qualify for RPF (Registered Professional Forester) status.
+You will have the opportunity to study in a number of areas that are important to the forestry industry including forest management, forest fire and insect management, climate change, wildlife conservation and innovative wood products.

 • Up to 50% of the 24 ch of coursework (approximately 4 courses) can be taken at the undergraduate (3000 or 4000) level.
 The remainder must be at the graduate (5000 or 6000) level.
 For a listing of potential courses, see the undergraduate and graduate forestry course listings.

-• Students can also select courses from outside of the Faculty, in consultation with their supervisor (and subject to any additional course or Faculty requirements).
+• Students can also select courses from outside of the faculty, in consultation with their supervisor (and is subject to any additional course or faculty requirements).

-• Each student requires a faculty member supervisor for their 6 ch research report, and 2 additional members on their supervisory committee.
+• Each student requires a faculty member supervisor for their 6 ch research report, and two additional members on their supervisory committee.

 Your career

-Forestry Manager has recently been ranked as the #1 profession in Canada by the Canadian Business Magazine.
+Forestry management continues to rank in the top three professions in Canada by Macleans, and only shows increased growth.
 A graduate degree in forestry from UNB can help you secure one of the many available forestry jobs across the country and beyond.

 Forestry offers many exciting career paths in the natural resource sector, including: